Together-Java/ModernJava/src/variables/challenges.md

 ## Challenge 4

-Only adding lines in the middle, make it so that the output of the program is
+Only adding lines in the middle and without writing `"A"` or `"B"` again, make it so that the output of the program is

 ```
 B